Education for Sustainable Development

-Sustainable Development is achieved once people around the world live together in dignity and develop their personality taking into account resource scarcity and the inherent value of natural heritage - today and in the future.
+Sustainable development is achieved once people around the world live together in dignity and develop their personality while taking into account resource scarcity and the inherent value of natural heritage - today and in the future.

 This requires future-oriented thinking and action.
 Individuals worldwide need skills in order to understand the impact of their own actions and to learn how to deal with changes and risks.
 They need knowledge, skills, attitudes and values that enable responsible behaviour.

 “ESD for 2030” - Towards Achieving the SDGs